tidepool-org/development/docs/README.md

          hosts:
             default:
               protocol: http                          # the protocol to use for signup emails
-              host: localhost                         # a valid DNS name[:port] for the service
             http:
               enabled: true
               port: "8080"                            # HTTP port (must be quoted)